Configure secrets for jobs

-Your job might need to have dependencies requiring API keys, passwords, certificates, or other sensitive information.
-For Cloud Run, Google recommends that you store this type of sensitive information in a secret created in Secret Manager.
+Your job might require API keys, passwords, certificates, or other sensitive information for its dependencies.
+For Cloud Run, Google recommends storing this sensitive information in a secret you create in Secret Manager.

-You can make a secret available to your containers in either of two ways:
+Make a secret available to your containers in one of the following ways:

-• Mount each secret as a volume, which makes the secret available to the container as files.
-Reading a volume always fetches the secret value from Secret Manager, so it can be used with the latest version.
+• When you mount each secret as a volume, Cloud Run makes the secret available to the container as files.
+When reading a volume, Cloud Run always fetches the secret value from the Secret Manager to use the value with the latest version.
 This method also works well with secret rotation.

 • Pass a secret using environment variables.
-Environment variables are resolved at instance startup time, so if you use this method, Google recommends that you pin the secret to a particular version rather than using latest.
+Environment variables are resolved at instance startup time, so if you use this method, Google recommends that you pin the secret to a particular version instead of using latest as the version.

-For more information, refer to the Secret Manager best practices document.
+For more information, see Secret Manager best practices.

 How secrets are checked at deployment and runtime